 Her pragmatic and effective approach working with and being led by local people has created community-scale permaculture projects and outcomes across a broad range of environments from drylands in Ethiopia, to the wet tropics of Vietnam.
 She brings knowledge and experience to creating abundance, food security and successful sustainable farming models.
 She is the author of the Earth User’s Guide to Permaculture, the Earth User’s Guide to Teaching Permaculture, The Family Seedsaving Book, and A Good Home Forever.

-Alfred’s passion in life has been ecological and social justice activism, of which permaculture has played a central part.
+Alfred Decker is an award-winning permaculture designer, a certified educator with the Permaculture Association of Britain, and one of Europe’s leading permaculture educators.
 Since his first PDC in 1998 in California, Alfred has been involved with social movements and projects throughout Europe and the Americas.
-He is the founder of the 12 Principles Permaculture Design consultancy, Permacultura Barcelona and the Forest Gardens project at Can Masdeu; was a member of the European Permaculture Teachers Partnership and the Permaculture Council of Europe; and holds a post graduate diploma in sustainable architecture and renewable energy (Centre for Alternative Technology).
-After a TPT training, he undertook a two year mentorship and later co-taught six courses with Rosemary, ultimately earning a diploma in Permaculture Education & Community Development in 2013 through her organisation Blue Mountains Permaculture Institute in Australia.
-He also co-edited the TPT Manual and organised a successful TPT crowdfunding campaign.
-Alfred has taught widely throughout Europe and currently lives on a smallholding in the Montnegre i el Corredor Natural Park north of Barcelona, Catalunya (Spain).
+He is the founder of the 12 Principles Permaculture Design consultancy, Permacultura Barcelona and the Forest Gardens project at Can Masdeu; is a co-founder of the Spanish Permaculture Academy (Academia de Permacultura Íbera); and was a member of the European Permaculture Teachers Partnership and the Permaculture Council of Europe.
+Alfred holds a post graduate diploma in sustainable architecture and renewable energy (Centre for Alternative Technology).

 Holding an MA in Ecological Design Thinking from Schumacher College with the thesis “Being Reclaimed by the Land: The role of Landscapes in Transformative Learning” & completing his Ph.D. studies in Interdisciplinary Landscape Management @ the University of Évora, focussing on the Permaculture Movement in Portugal and its innovations towards landscape regeneration and climate change adaptation.
 He has been actively working with Permaculture as a designer, trainer, and researcher since 2006.
 Trained in Permaculture in Australia, Asia, and Europe, in living examples such as Crystal Waters, Auroville, Tamera, Wongsanit Ashram and Panya Project; and by mentors such as Max Lindegger, Rosemary Morrow, Patrick Whitefield, Rico Zook, Ethan Roland and others.